Ke'Bryan Hayes Preview, Player Props: Pirates vs. Cardinals

 Ke'Bryan Hayes At The Plate

-- In 29 games this season (29.9%), Hayes has picked up an RBI, and in 13 of those games (13.4%) he had more than one.
-He has also driven in three or more of his team's runs in eight contests.
+- In 29.6% of his games this season, Hayes has had at least one RBI.
+He's picked up more than one in 13.3% and driven in three or more of his team's runs in eight contests.

-- In 38 of 97 games this year, he has scored, and seven of those games included multiple runs.
+- In 38 of 98 games this season, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.